 Old Sarum was first occupied by hunting parties and later inhabited by some of the earliest farmers.
 A fortress was built in this location during the Iron Age and, in time, witnessed the passage of Romans, Normans and Saxons.
 In total, 5000 years of human history.

 The site, located on the hill itself, is now part of the English Heritage Association and is open to the public to visit.
 It requires the purchase of a ticket.

 How to get to Old Sarum

-Near this locality one of the most luxurious Bronze Age cemeteries was found.
-Specifically, the remains of two men (possibly nobles of the time) were found with more than 100 objects around them, such as gold earrings or copper knives.
-One of them is known by the nickname "King of Stonehenge".
+Amesbury is also known for its connection to the myth of King Arthur.
+There, in a convent, was where Queen Guinevere took refuge after the death of the king at Camlann.
+Near this locality was found one of the most luxurious cemeteries of the Bronze Age, where the remains of two men (possibly nobles of the time) were found with more than 100 objects around them, such as gold earrings or copper knives.
+One of them is known by the nickname of "King of Stonehenge".

 How to get to Amesbury